vsarmiento17/dynamicArray_Pointers/README.md

 # dynamicArray_Pointers
-Proyect that include a dynamic Arrari whit pointers in Spanish.
+A project that includes a dynamic Array with pointers in Spanish.